zhuzhzh/rtlmod/README.md

 ## Overview

 This program is used to handle the RTL files.

+Most actions will be taken on the text between <begin_word> and the <end_word>.
+This is very useful on RTL code.
+For example, I want to add one line on module foo, then you could define <begin_word> as module foo, and <end_word> as endmodule.

 Here is the supported actions.

 - **replace**: replace one block starting from the keyword <begin_word> to the keyword <end_word> with another file